Top 10 DIY Auto Detailing Tips

 #8 Interior Foggers can help fight odors

-If you’re dealing with a particularly nasty odor in your car, try using an odor eliminating fogger.
+If you’re dealing with a particularly nasty odor in your car, try using an odor-eliminating fogger.
 There are several options available from manufacturers like Meguiar’s.

 #9 Use compressed air in hard-to-reach spaces